Are you still talking about those protein?

 - Where do I get my protein as a vegan?

-The answer to the first question you find here, and for the second question, you are reading the right article at this very moment.
+The answer to the first question you find in this vegan protein article, and for the second question, you are reading the right article at this very moment.
 I namely have worked out a monster table, in which you can look up the protein content of the most popular plant-based food sources.
 I was looking for this kind of table a while ago but I couldn’t find anything like it.
 So #fairenough #I’lldoitmyself #mypleasure.

 You can use this table to create the ultimate protein-packed vegan meal, or make plant-based high-protein energy bars to reach your protein goal for the day.
 Anyway, I hope you will enjoy this list many many times!